mbdev95/OpenClassrooms-Project-3-Orwellian-Quotation-Generator/README.md

 - Bootstrap
 - Vanilla JavaScript

-### The online Orwellian Quotation Generator can be accessed by clicking the link below:
+### The online Orwellian Random Quotation Generator can be accessed by clicking the link below:
 https://mbdev95.github.io/OpenClassrooms-Project-5-Orwellian-Quotation-Generator/

 ## User Interface